-Faraid provides distribution of inheritance for legal Muslim heirs.
-Wasiat, i.e. the Islamic Will, allows for the distribution of one-third of a deceased’s estate to needy non-heirs.
+Faraid provides for the distribution of the inheritance for legal Muslim heirs.
+Wasiat, (the Islamic Will), allows for the distribution of one-third of a deceased’s estate to needy non-heirs.
 A testator may have some poor non-heirs or charities in mind.
-Writing a Wasiat gives an opportunity for him to continuously receive rewards from Allah after death for his act of bequeathing part of his estate to some poor non-heirs or to charities and other Islamic purposes.
+Writing a Wasiat gives them an opportunity to continuously receive rewards from Allah after their death for the act of bequeathing part of their estate to some poor non-heirs or charities and other Islamic purposes.

 A Hibah agreement will not be formed unless the requirements and conditions below are met and fulfilled:

-The donor must be an independent adult of sound mind, has attained puberty and of sensible conduct (rushd).
-The donor must be the legal owner of the asset(s).
-This gives the donor full authority over the asset(s), enabling him/her to fully ascertain the extent or amount he/she wishes to give as Hibah, and to whomever he/she chooses, which includes a Non-Muslim, subject to the pre-requisite that the Deed of gift does not violate Syariah Law.
+The Donor must be an independent adult of sound mind, having attained puberty and being of sensible conduct (rushd).
+The Donor must be the legal owner of the asset(s).
+This gives the Donor full authority over the asset(s), enabling him/her to fully ascertain the extent or amount he/she wishes to give as Hibah, and to whomever he/she chooses, which includes a non-Muslim, subject to the pre-requisite that the Deed of Gift does not violate Syariah Law.

-A beneficiary of Hibah can be any person whether a Muslim or Non-Muslim, as long as the person is able to inherit the asset by bequest as an adult (mukallaf) or a minor.
-The beneficiary must be able to accept the asset endowed to the beneficiary and be able to exercise ownership over the asset.
-In other words once an asset is given by hibah to the beneficiary, ownership and control over the asset is transferred to the beneficiary.
-If the beneficiary is not an adult or has a disability, a representative (Wali Mal) or trustee may be appointed to accept the asset on its behalf.
+A Beneficiary of Hibah can be any person whether a Muslim or non-Muslim, as long as the person is able to inherit the asset by bequest as an adult (Mukallaf) or a minor.
+The Beneficiary must be able to accept the asset endowed to the Beneficiary and be able to exercise ownership over the asset.
+In other words, once an asset is given by Hibah to the Beneficiary, ownership and control over the asset is transferred to the Beneficiary.
+If the Beneficiary is not an adult or has a disability, a representative (Wali Mal) or Trustee may be appointed to accept the asset on his/her behalf.

 Asset(s) endowed as Hibah must fulfil these requirements:

-The asset may be movable or movable or immovable property free from encumbrances and must be halal (that is permitted or allowed by Syariah Law).
+- The asset may be movable or immovable property free from any encumbrances and must be halal (that which is permitted or allowed by Syariah Law).

 Sighah refers to a verbal or non-verbal agreement or conduct that signifies the offer and acceptance of the gift of Hibah.
 It is bound by the following:

-There is connection between the offer and acceptance and similarities between what is offered and what is accepted.
+- There is a connection between the offer and the acceptance and similarities between what is offered and what is accepted.

-No. One of the conditions of Hibah is that there has to be an agreement between the donor and the beneficiary of the Hibah and acceptance of the Hibah asset(s) by the beneficiary.
-Thus, it is not possible to perform Hibah without the knowledge of the beneficiary.
+No. One of the conditions of Hibah is that there has to be an agreement between the Donor and the Beneficiary of the Hibah and acceptance of the Hibah by the Beneficiary.
+Thus, it is not possible to perform Hibah without the knowledge of the Beneficiary.

 The revocation of Hibah is not permissible unless it involves the endowment of an asset(s) between parents to their children or from grandparents to their grandchildren.